Tree Cutting Permits: Private Property

 - trees of any species 75 cm in diameter or larger

-- trees greater than 10 cm diameter or larger within 15 metres of the top of a watercourse bank, through an Environmental Development Permit
+- trees 10 centimeters in diameter or larger that are located within 15 metres of the top of a watercourse bank, through an Environmental Development Permit

 - heritage trees (as part of the Community Heritage Register)